scsm-ua/kirtan-guide-en/songs/amara-jivana-sada-pape-rata.md

     nija sukha lāgi’,  pāpe nāhi ḍori, dayā-hīna svārtha-paro para-sukhe duḥkhī,   sadā mithya-bhāṣī, para-duḥkha sukha-kara

-For the sake of my own happiness I have open- ly performed sinful activity.
+For the sake of my own happiness I have openly performed sinful activity.
 Devoid of compassion, I am concerned only with my own selfish interests.
 Always telling lies, I become miserable to see the happiness of others, while the misery of others brings great happiness to me.

 #### 3